 About

-Maxine Attard uses diverse materials, including aluminium window blinds, building debris, and a jacket found on a beach in Malta, possibly belonging to an immigrant arriving by boat.
+Attard uses various materials, including aluminium window blinds, building debris, and a jacket found on a beach in Malta, possibly belonging to an immigrant arriving by boat.
 She cuts these materials and found objects in equally sized pieces and pours building debris in a grid arrangement on a flat surface, making wall-sculptures or objects that are abstract and untitled.
-Abstract and untitled works are also what she makes when sewing beads into paper and fabric, and when painting with acrylic on wood.
+Abstract and untitled works are also what she makes when sewing into paper and fabric, and when painting on wood.
+Through the repetition of mark-making, the order of geometry, and the typically minimal palette of colours and compositions, Attard tackles the void, the 'nothing', and the constant search for meaning, putting both the outer and inner chaos of life into a kind of order.
+She has recently done this also with writing, a new medium which she has used for the first time in her solo show Before the work, there’s “I” in 2023.

 CV